tmeckhoff/case-study-ui/README.md

 Design

 Per the instructions, this UI has a carousel to scroll through the item images, and displays the item title, price and "pick up in store" and "add to cart" buttons.
+I focused more on functionality and less on visual design.

 Tests